An overview on what you need to know about Afternoon Tea.

 The actual taking of tea in the afternoon developed into a new social event some time in the late 1830’s and early 1840’s.
 It was Anne, Duchess of Bedford, one of Queen Victoria’s ladies-in-waiting, who is credited for first “inventing” Afternoon Tea, but actually it had been a gradual evolution.
 The gap between lunch and supper was widening, so Anne started asking for tea and small cakes to be brought to her private quarters.
 I am sure she quickly realized that a lot of gossip could be shared if she invited other ladies to her quarters to share her cakes.
 Queen Victoria herself was encouraged to start hosting her own parties as a way of re-entering society after the passing of her beloved husband Albert.
 Legend has it that Victoria Sponge was named and served at her tea parties which became large affairs.
 Other women picked up the idea and spread like wildfire.
 Thus the ritual of afternoon tea began.
 Women do know how to get things done.

+There is nothing like enjoying tea with friends or colleagues.
+Check out my recent tv interview about hosting a tea party.
 If you are planning a visit to the UK, watch Downton Abbey, Coronation Street, or other British type serials, it might be helpful to get proper knowledge of the terms used.

 - Cream Tea — A simple tea service consisting of scones, clotted cream, marmalade or lemon curd and tea.